panley01/Discord-Contact-Request/README.md

 ```
  15. Now, run `npm install` in your project's directory (This will install any dependencies)
  16. Then, run `wrangler publish` to push your application into production
+ 17. Finally, you should authenticate with the bot so your own OAuth2 data can be saved

 Now, anyone that navigates to your worker's URL will be directed to the correct OAuth2 URL and generate a contact request.